shrs-harilab/post_analysis_llm/README.md

-# Prompt Enigneer for Multiple Knowledge or Forums
+# Prompt Enigneer and Semantic Search for Multiple Knowledge or Forums

 ## Getting Start
 Create an virtual environment for python